Here's what we know about the metro Atlanta spa shootings that left 8 dead - KVIA

 Is there a suspect?

-The Cherokee County Sheriff’s Office identified a suspect as Robert Aaron Long, 21, of Woodstock, Georgia.
+The Cherokee County Sheriff’s Office identified a suspect as 21-year-old Long of Woodstock, Georgia.

 Long was apprehended in Crisp County, Georgia, around 8:30 p.m.
 ET.
 The county is about 150 miles south of Atlanta.